openpolis/poplus-pci/README.rst

         host='popit.mysociety.org',
     )

 * ``instance`` Name of the instance you want to point to.
    There can be more than one for one installation.
 * ``host`` The hostname of the PopIt server.

-Once created an instance, it's easy to access data, using a full object oriented interface:
+Once an instancehas been created, it's easy enough to access data, using a full object oriented interface:

 .. code-block:: python